 .deb packages.
 The

 .deb packages directly, and its ability to dissect a package and find out more about its structure.
-Although it can gather some information about the packages installed on the system, its main purpose is on the individual package level.
+Although it can gather some information about the packages installed on the system, you should not use it as a primary package manager.
+In the next step, you’ll learn about package upgrade best practices.

-The Debian and Ubuntu package management tools provide a great way to keep your system’s list of available packages up-to-date.
-It also provides simple methods of updating packages you currently have installed on your server.
+The Debian and Ubuntu package management tools help to keep your system’s list of available packages up-to-date.
+They also provide various methods of updating packages you currently have installed on your server.

 The remote repositories that your packaging tools rely on for package information are updated all of the time.
-However, the majority of the package management tools work with a local cache of this information.
+However, most Linux package management tools are designed, for historical reasons, to work directly with a local cache of this information.
+That cache needs to be periodically refreshed.

 It is usually a good idea to update your local package cache every session before performing other package commands.
 This will ensure that you are operating on the most up-to-date information about the available software.
-Even more to the point, some installation commands will fail if you are operating with stale package information.
+Some installation commands will fail if you are operating with stale package information.

 To update the local cache, use the